 It is possible that a person will not receive the correct diagnosis due to the similarities between PMDD and PME.

 If the treatments are not working or become less effective, a person should contact a doctor about adjusting their treatment and ensuring they have the correct diagnosis.

-A person should contact a doctor if they experience anxiety before their period or if the steps they have taken to treat their anxiety are not working or are working less effectively.
+A person should contact a doctor if they experience anxiety before their period or if the steps taken to treat their anxiety are not working or are working less effectively.
 A proper diagnosis can help a person more effectively treat their symptoms.